 LEVEL 1: May officiate games at age levels 8 or Under thru 12 or Under (Mites through Pee Wees).
 Requirements:

-LEVEL 2: May officiate at the 14 or Under (Bantam) and younger age classes after completion of the registration and testing process and after one or two years at Level 1.
-Attendance at a pre-season seminar is mandatory.
-Requirements:
+LEVEL 2: May officiate at the 14 or Under (Bantam) and younger age classes after completion of the registration and testing process and after sufficient experience at Level 1.

-LEVEL 3: The Level 3 official has proven his abilities over a period of years.
+LEVEL 3: The Level 3 official has proven his/her abilities over a period of years.
 Level 3 officials may referee games through the 17 or Under age classification (Midget) as well as Over 20 (Senior) and act as a Linesman for Junior hockey games (19 and under).
-Requirements:

 LEVEL 4: Level 4 officials may work all levels of USA Hockey.
-Applicants must have one year experience at Level 3, must successfully complete the open-book exam, the closed-book exam, a skating test and attend a pre-season seminar.
+Applicants must have at least one year of experience at Level 3.
+Level 4 officials are eligible to work national-level events.